Top tutors from Columbia and other respected universities serving the NYC metro area. 98% satisfaction

 We require the most rigorous qualifications from Latin tutors, in addition to a background check.

 We deliver personally tailored lessons from exceptional NYC Latin tutors in a one-on-one setting.

 We offer an unparalleled satisfaction guarantee with your New York City Latin tutors.

 Customized private in-home and online tutoring

-Varsity Tutors offers Latin tutoring by highly credentialed tutors in New York City, NY.
-We'll help you learn Latin through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience Latin tutoring by highly credentialed tutors in New York City, NY.
+Top tutors will help you learn Latin through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected Latin Tutors in New York City, NY